akiraspeirs/future-ideas/README.md

 * Production incidents will automatically generate a pull request with a failing unit test.
 * The application will attempt to self-heal by figuring out how to pass the failing test.
 * Automatically generate fuzz/boundary tests that continuously execute.
-* Keep historic suite of failing tests that continuously execute.
+* Keep a historic suite of failing tests that continuously execute.
 * Deploy your code to a production environment in less than a second.
 * Remove all environments except for production (even local development).

 ## Concepts to achieve this